pchaberski/cars/documentation/4_results.md

 [**[Neptune comparison]**](https://ui.neptune.ai/pchaberski/cars/compare?shortId=%5B%22C-7%22%2C%22C-13%22%2C%22C-14%22%2C%22C-15%22%2C%22C-16%22%2C%22C-17%22%5D&viewId=ae19164c-ee09-4209-8798-a424142d2082&legendFields=%5B%22shortId%22%5D&legendFieldTypes=%5B%22native%22%5D)

-For the further attempts to reduce overfitting and in consequence increase validation accuracy, one of the most commonly used in parametric machine-learning models techniques was applied - L2 regularization.
-Optimizers in PyTorch allow for passing `weight_decay` parameter, which represents the strength of penalty added for the too hight model weights.
+For further attempts to reduce overfitting and in consequence increase validation accuracy, one of the most commonly used techniques in parametric machine-learning models training was applied - L2 regularization.
+Optimizers in PyTorch allow for passing `weight_decay` parameter, which represents the strength of the penalty added for too high model weights.
 However, as empirical study shows [[16]](5_references.md#loshchilov2017decoupled), this kind of regularization requires decoupling application of weight decay from optimization steps taken with respect to the loss function when using adaptive algorithms like Adam.
-So to be able to successfully apply this technique in discussed problem, Adam optimized was replaced by its variation utilizing decoupled weight decay - AdamW.
+So to be able to successfully apply this technique in discussed problem, Adam optimizer was replaced by its variation utilizing decoupled weight decay - AdamW.

 With C-7 as a baseline, 5 different `weight_decay` values were tested with AdamW optimizer: